nhu313/reveal-slides/md/intro-to-design-patterns.md

 -
 ## Facade pattern
-Think of building a queue, using a List
+Think of building a stack, using a List
-Queue only has two methods
+Stack only has two methods
 - push
 - pop